 Tax haven jurisdictions used banking as an easy tool to withdraw money to facilitate global tax evasion.
 In other words, financial institutions in these jurisdictions were used as a business model to facilitate tax evasion.
 When this is the case, financial institutions such as banks are subject to severe penalties set by the regulators because they technically do not comply with the AML Compliance Program.
 Governments and regulators have taken additional measures to prevent these crimes, for example; The USA put into force Foreign Account Tax Compliance Act (FATCA) in 2010, also FATF made some changes in its own recommendations in 2012 in order to prevent tax evasion crimes.

 According to the 2012 FATF Recommendations, most organizations have changed AML laws to make tax evasion a definite crime.
 International financial centers are now very conscious of being perceived as a tax haven.
 In particular, financial institutions should conduct a risk assessment and take a risk-based approach in order to prevent money laundering caused by tax evasion.
-Internal audits within organizations, training of employees on these issues, and awareness of regulations are very important.
+Internal audits within organizations, employees' training on these issues, and awareness of regulations are very important.
 These days where technology is developing, new methods are developed in tax evasion, and organizations should abandon traditional methods to protect them from these crimes.
 In addition, the Fourth AML Directive also emphasizes tax evasion crime as a definite crime for money laundering.

 Why AML Risk Assessment Is Required for Tax Evasion

-With the Risk Assessment, organizations can identify and take action against money laundering activities that may arise due to tax evasion.
+With the Risk Assessment, organizations can identify and take action money laundering activities that may arise due to tax evasion.
 As we have stated in our article, tax evaders can launder money in many ways.
 Tax smugglers deposit this money they missed while laundering money on the platform like a bank.
 If a risk assessment is made in businesses, these can be identified before activities.
 So how does the risk assessment recognize this?
 Many indicators are used, such as the types of customers used during the risk assessment and geography risks.

 With the risk-based approach, the customer is scanned before the transactions take place, and the risks that may arise are evaluated and reported.
 As a result of the AML risk assessment, it is important to define and document a risk framework that is compatible with regulatory and operational risks.
 All aspects of risk should be taken into account when developing new services and establishing new relationships with outside parties.
 Organizations should not only conduct risk assessments against their customers but also risk assessments for their own employees.
 Therefore, it is important to take a risk-based approach to its employees.

 Regulators have a number of laws to prevent money laundering through tax evasion.
 Organizations that have to comply with these laws can make this easier with a Risk-Based Approach.
 A risk-based approach is usually made before the customer performs the transaction, that is, if a financial offender wants to launder money through tax evasion, this customer is scanned before this deposit takes place, and then the same person is scanned at certain periods.
 Here, even if it is not understood that the person is guilty in the first transaction, the guilty person can be determined in the subsequent transactions.
 Money laundered due to tax evasion causes loss of reputation for businesses.
-In addition to this, the government may have some sanctions besides the penalties imposed by the regulators, so the risk-based approach is a very important practice.
+In addition to this, the government may have some sanctions besides the regulators' penalties, so the risk-based approach is a very important practice.

 Adverse Media Screening Impact on Determining the Tax Evasion